Music (Madonna album): Writing and recording

 During their first days of collaboration, Madonna encountered language barriers with Ahmadzaï due to his limited English proficiency.
 This frustrated her to the point of wanting to "rip [her] hair out".
 Consequently, Ahmadzaï's manager stepped in to act as a translator.
 As time went by, the pair got to know each other better, and the atmosphere in the studio changed into a more relaxed mood.
 Madonna said she was intent on making their relationship work, because she believed that he was a "genius" and "so incredibly smart and visionary".
 The first song they worked on was "Impressive Instant", since it was almost complete on the demo that he had sent to Madonna.
 The singer also wanted to sing "Paradise (Not for Me)", another track present on the demo; however, Ahmadzaï wanted it for his own album, prompting him to make slightly different versions for both records.
 According to Madonna, the title track was one of the first songs they wrote and produced together and set the tone of the rest of the album.
 Within the first ten days, they had recorded the backing vocals and acoustic guitars on a Sony 48-track and transferred it to a Logic Audio workstation, using the converters of TC Electronic Finalizer.
 Feeling that their ideas for the tracks would be difficult to create in Sarm West, Ahmadzaï wanted to return to Paris and work there alone on his own computer.
-She wanted him to treat her voice differently, and although he did not want any effects on her vocals at first, the producer used the Antares Auto-Tune plug-in set for the pitch correction on some tracks as per the singer's request.
+She wanted him to treat her voice differently, and although he did not want any effects on her vocals at first, the producer used the Antares Auto-Tune plug-in set for the pitch correction on some tracks at the singer's request.
 The audio processor kept the characteristic of Madonna's vocals, and she sang a little out of tune and vibrato.
 However, other songs such as "I Deserve It" had no effects other than acoustic instrumentation.